mykelcodex/personal/content/blog/flexibility-in-css-with-tailwindcss.md

 #### **Design Style**

 Changing the bootstrap design style takes a lot of time and effort.
-About 50% of the websites using bootstrap are known because of the design style and building a custom design in bootstrap is tedious.
+About 50% of all websites using bootstrap are known because of the design style.
+Building a custom design in bootstrap is tedious.

 #### **Color Palette**